Wczypek/K8s-terraform-example-deployment/README.md

 ## Infrastructure

 ### Description
+The files in the 'infrastructure/' path are used to expose the infrastructure to the cloud.
+This includes VPC, subnet and GKE cluster.
+The number of nodes in the node pool were limited to be exposed within one zone in the region which was declared in the variables.
 ### Usage
 Login to your Google account and select the project you want to work in.
 ```commandline